 As an early childhood teacher, you could make an impact on students and families, not just through academics, but throughout their lives.
 How to become an early childhood education teacher could vary, depending on a few different factors.
 These include where you live and work, what age range you’d like to work with, and your prior experience and education, among other things.

-How to Become an Early Childhood Education Teacher : Prerequisites
+How to Pursue the Field of Early Childhood Education : Prerequisites

 In order to work as a teacher, you would typically need to satisfy both education and licensure requirements.
 However, the specifics tend to vary.
 This usually depends on your intended grade level, specialty area (if any), and the type of school you want to work in.